maulikdave-fh/impact/README.md

 <img src="impact.png" alt="impact" width="15%"/>

-Impact is open-source online platform to help Restoration Practitioners make data-driven decisions.
+Impact is an open-source online platform to help Restoration Practitioners make data-driven decisions for their restoration projects.

 It is intended to
 1. improve "Plan -> Restore -> Observer -> Analyze" cycle.